BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Setting_Up_Libwally.md

 $ sudo apt-get install dh-autoreconf
 ```

-You can download Libwally from its Git repo:
+You can then download Libwally from its Git repo:
 ```
 $ git clone https://github.com/ElementsProject/libwally-core
 ```
-You can then get things installed:
+Afterward, you can begin the configuration process:
 ```
 $ ./tools/autogen.sh
 ```